csc-training/geocomputing_course/materials/own_project.md

    - Perhaps it is easier to find the correct command line options
    - Use the `top` command to get rough estimate of memory use, _etc_.
    - If developers provide some test or example data, run it first and make sure results are correct

-# Running a new application in Puhti 2/2

 - You can use the _test_ queue to check that your batch job script is correct
    - Limits : 15 min, 2 nodes
    - Job turnaround usually very fast even if machine is "full"